CognitionIsKey/OpenBCI_Python_apps/README.md

 #### Impedance measurement for OpenBCI Ganglion

-- Litte GUI to measure electrodes impedance on Ganglion device.
+- Little GUI to measure electrodes impedance on Ganglion device.

 #### Canonical Correlation Analysis for OpenBCI Ganglion

 - *WIP*

-#### Prerequisites
+### Prerequisites

 To use these applications you will need: